CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 To determine the devices with the most sessions, run `netq show evpn`.
 Then count the sessions on each device.

 In this example, border01 and border02 each have 2 sessions.
 The leaf01-04 switches each have 5 sessions.
-Therefore the leaf switches have the most sessions.
+Therefore, the leaf switches have the most sessions.

 ```
 cumulus@switch:~$ netq show evpn